Kossit73/Microbrewery/README.md

 ```bash
 streamlit run streamlit_app.py
 ```
-Use the sidebar to adjust key assumptions (WACC, exit multiple, inflation, dividend timing) and download a fully formatted Excel workbook of the results.
+Use the horizontal tab bar to adjust key assumptions (WACC, exit multiple, inflation, dividend timing) and to download a fully formatted Excel workbook of the results.